Kishor-550/DBMS/README.md

 WHERE phone NOT LIKE '%9';
 ```

-4. Get the customers whose
+4. Get the customers whose <br>
-        4.1 first names are ELKA or AMBUR
+4.1. first names are ELKA or AMBUR

 ```sql
 SELECT *